 Many of our articles are about tangible topics, with acronyms like ESG, ABM, or GBP.
 Marketing, though, is about the mastery of both the objective and the subjective to help you best sell your products or services.
-In this edition of “Plain Talk,” we’ll discuss why your brand might choose to use black and white creative in our full-color world and some of the psychological impacts it may have on your consumers.
+In this edition of “Plain Talk,” we’ll discuss black and white advertising and why your brand might choose to use this creative in our full-color world.
+Plus, learn some of the psychological impacts it may have on your consumers.

 You see them, probably not every day, but every so often in the sea of digital, vibrant, colorful ads, the ads that have no color or choose to make only part of the ad in color, like when Dorothy’s house fell on the witch in the Wizard of Oz movie.
 But why?
 Why do advertisers do this?
 Here are seven good reasons to consider executing creative in black and white: